General quantum measurements in relativistic quantum field theory: Nonlinear measurement

 \subsection{Perturbative estimates}

 We shall calculate $\langle a\rangle$ including order $\lambda$.
 In the leading order

 because the shift is irrelevant.
 This result is exact in the leading order, $\lambda^0$.
 Now, the next order term, $\lambda$ would be $0$ if we make our approximations on $G$, $S$, $B$.
-In order to find a nonzero contribution, we need to estimate the lowest deviations.
-The Feynman-Schwinger graph is depicted in Figure \ref{gg2}.
+To find a nonzero contribution, we need to estimate the lowest deviations.
+The Feynman-Schwinger graph is depicted in Fig. \ref{gg2}.

 The deviation of $G$ reads

 for $k^{\prime 0}=k^{\prime 1}|p|/E_p$ and $\partial=\partial_x$.
 Hence,